sungmin-yang/HanSang_SungMin/Client_Side/README.md

 1. Voice2Voice <br>
 - What do we need : Voice to Signal <- use OPUS codec (http://opus-codec.org/) <br>
 - Send signal to other client.
-(No Server required. just 1:1 voice call) <br>
+(No Server required for now. just 1:1 voice call, that's all) <br>
 - Connecting IP-address/Socket/Port/ <- NAT/Firewall problem. <br>
 - Else